jorgegv/rage1/doc/BANKING-DESIGN.md

   - Bit 3 = 0 selects normal screen

-  - Bit 4 = 0 selects 128K ROM (which is irrelevant for us)
+  - Bit 4 = 1 selects 48K ROM (which is irrelevant for us - but we need to
+    select ROM1, the 48K ROM: SP1 uses the char definition data from there!)

   - Bit 5 = 0 means memory banking is kept enabled (which is what we want)